Find the right CNC end mill for your project at the NomadTech Store

 Engraving end mills

 This type of end mill allows for superficial (very fine) engraving on soft materials.
-Due to their shape, size and fragility, they tend to break easily, so having spare end mills is recommended.
-Available with different V angles, with the most common being 10º, 15º, 30º, 45º, 60º and 90º.
+Due to their shape, size and fragility, they tend to break easily, so it’s recommended to keep spare engraving end mills. on hand.
+Available with different V-shaped angles, with the most common being 10º, 15º, 30º, 45º, 60º and 90º.

 V-shaped engraving and grooving end mills

-Generally used for V-shaped engraving or grooving.
-They're much more robust than the former and provide higher feed and penetration rates.
-There are various V angles available, with the most common being 30º, 45º, 60º and 90º.
+These are much more robust than previous types and allow for faster feed rates and deeper cuts.
+Among engraving and grooving end mills, various V-angles are available, with the most common being 30º, 45º, 60º and 90º.

 Remember that perfect work begins with having the right end mill.
-In the NomadTech online store, you’ve a wide catalogue of CNC end mills –including all the types described in the article– that adapt to any project (and material) you’re going to carry out with your CNC milling machine series Red Fox and Red Fox 2.
+In the online NomadTech Store, you’ve a wide catalogue of CNC end mills –including most of the types described in the article– that adapt to any project (and material) you’re going to carry out with your CNC milling machine series Red Fox and Red Fox 2.

-If you have any questions or would like more information about our CNC machinery, contact us and get the advice you need.
+If you have any questions or want more information about our CNC technology, contact us and get the guidance you need.